All Episodes

 They take the seawater and they pour it on plants.

-Well, of course the plants die.
+Of course, the plants die.

-Now, Ron's point is, Richard Ron, we could have done nothing.
+Now, Ron's point is, Richard Ron, we could have done nothing and every wing would be the same.

 We could have not spent the trillions of dollars that have been spent.

-The problem with That is, by not spending the trillions of dollars, a whole bunch of junk scientists and a whole bunch of research outfits wouldn't have received grants either.
+The problem with that is, by not spending the trillions of dollars, a whole bunch of junk scientists and a whole bunch of research outfits wouldn't have received grants either.

-And so they might be living in poverty, or they might not have jobs, or they might have had to go out and get real jobs instead of writing fake phony papers predicting dismal results 30, 40 years down the line.
+And so they might be living in poverty, or they might not have jobs, or they might have had to go out and get real jobs instead of writing fake, phony papers predicting dismal results 30, 40 years down the line.

-For many decades it has been known that a decrease in sunspot activity is associated with lower temperatures.
+For many decades, it has been known that a decrease in sunspot activity is associated with lower temperatures.

-Ms. Zarkova argues that we will soon enter a new maunderminium, which refers to the period from 1645 to 1750, when the sun's surface ceased producing its heat-releasing magnetic storms during the last couple of weeks.
+Ms. Zarkova argues that we will soon enter a new Maunderminium, which refers to the period from 1645 to 1750 when the sun's surface ceased producing its heat-releasing magnetic storms during the last couple of weeks.

 Since the release of the new study, the debate has been quite fierce between those who believe that solar changes trump carbon dioxide and vice versa.